Sera-Lys McArthur: Career

 McArthur played the role of Azrael in The Lost Angel in 2004.

 Between 2012 and 2014, McArthur played Hailey Martin for 8 episodes of CBC's Arctic Air.
 The same year, while filming Skye & Chang in 2014, McArthur performed many stunts herself, having previously completed three months of taekwondo and martial-arts training.
 McArthur was purported to be proud that her work on Arctic Air and Skye & Chang both heralded diversity, and highlighted McArthur herself as a television role model for Native American youth, as fellow indigenous actress Tantoo Cardinal is to her.
 McArthur was a lead actor in the TV-movie Skye & Chang which won the award for best short live feature at the American Indian Film Festival in San Francisco.
 McArthur was nominated for best lead actress for films with strong aboriginal characters, for both Skye & Chang and The Wolf of Waubamik Woods at the American Indian Film Festival.

 Between 2015 and 2018, McArthur played Amanda for 13 episodes of Hard Rock Medical, also in 2018 she plays female lead in Amazon Prime's indie heist film Robbery, followed with a single appearance in 2019 in the Starz television series Outlander as the Mohawk healer Johiehon.
 In 2020, McArthur stars as Kodie Chartrand, who is of Ojibwe heritage, for 7 episodes of season 3 of The CW's legal drama television series Burden of Truth.

 McArthur had main acting roles in two short films chosen to be shown at the 2020 Indianer Inuit: North American Film Festival in Stuttgart, Germany.
 McArthur played Sasha in Magic Madeleines and Amanda in Blood Lineage both were due to be shown in February 2020.
 McArthur starred in the film in Monkey Beach which was a selection for the Winnipeg Aboriginal Film Festival (WAFF) in December 2020.

+At the 2021 Blood in the Snow Canadian Film Festival in Toronto, McArthur won two Bloodie Awards: Best Lead Acting Performance in a Feature for her work in Don't Say Its Name and Best Lead Acting Performance in a Short Film for her work in the short film Kweskosiw (she whistles).

 She won the award for Best Actress at the 2022 American Indian Film Festival, for her performance in the film Broken Angel.